December 2, 2021: NISC Leadership Collaborative (LC) Meeting

 The NISC Senior Center Leadership Collaborative is intended to create a cohesive national senior center network organized to participate in a collaborative learning environment to share best practices, national initiatives, strategies and resources to spur innovation and to identify national senior center leaders.
 This initiative welcomes appointed state association leaders, network leaders, and leaders of NISC accredited centers as members of the collaborative.

-Senior Director, Center for Healthy Aging
+Senior Director, Healthy Aging SME

 National Council on Aging

 Kathleen A. Cameron has over 25 years of experience in the health care field as a pharmacist, researcher and program director focusing on all aspects of healthy aging, including falls prevention, geriatric pharmacotherapy, behavioral health, long-term services and supports, and caregiving.
 Ms. Cameron is currently Senior Director, Center for Healthy Aging at the National Council on Aging (NCOA) where she oversees the Administration on Aging-funded National Falls Prevention Resource Center and National Chronic Disease Self-Management Education (CDSME) Resource Center.
 The focus of this work is to support the expansion and sustainability of evidence-based health promotion and disease prevention programs in the community and online through collaboration with national, state, and community partners.